Cover Letter

 You discovered five jobs through job boards, applied to all of them via the job boards, and never heard back from any of them.

 The common pattern here is applying through job boards.
-This isn't to say that job boards don't serve a purpose in the job search process, but they have their limitations, and you can't run the job search entirely off of them.
-When you apply through a job board, there's a chance that your materials will never get past the Applicant Tracking System (ATS), and are never seen by an actual person.
+This isn't to say that job boards don't serve a purpose in the job search process, but they have their limitations, and you can't run your job search entirely off of them.
+When you apply through a job board, there's a good chance that your materials will never get past the applicant tracking system (ATS) and never be seen by an actual person.

 One simple fix is to research who the hiring manager or recruiter is that posted the position and email your materials to them directly.

-The more efficient fix would be to take a proactive approach by putting together a bucket list of companies that you want to land an interview with, and start making connections on LinkedIn with people who work at those companies.
-You may already know some people who work there, or have connections that can refer you to some individuals.
+The more efficient fix would be to take a proactive approach by putting together a bucket list of companies that you want to work for and start making connections on LinkedIn with people who work at those companies.
+You may already know some people who work there or have connections that can refer you to some individuals.

-This is a great way to potentially network your way onto a company's radar.
+This is a great way to network your way onto a company's radar.

 Positive Trends